rtodd001/PresidentailDataAnalysis/README.md

 We are now using the clean data to answer our [Main Objectives](#main-objectives).
 #### Impeachment

-We have of Donald Trump's approval ratings since 2017.
+We have data of Donald Trump's approval ratings since 2017.
 We filter the data to the specific timeline of the impeachment process.
 Let's review the timeline of everything before we start.

 - December 18, 2020 : Impeached by US HoR
 - January 16, 2020 : Passed the Senate